 While in the throes of wedding planning, a quality good night’s rest may be hard to come by, as it may seem there just aren’t enough hours in a day.
 Luckily, “Optimal iron, zinc, and magnesium levels have been shown to be positively correlated with sleep duration,” says Sussi, while noting that more research is definitely needed on the correlation between sleep health and micronutrients.

 If you’re lacking in magnesium, you might consider something like Natural Calm, a popular, drinkable, powdered magnesium supplement that calls itself the “Anti-Stress Drink,” and is vegan and non-GMO.
 It claims to restore healthy magnesium levels and by doing so, it is said to balance your calcium intake, which then can provide natural stress relief.

 While it might be tempting to turn to supplements that claim to boost your energy, it’s best advised to do a bit of research first.
 Sussi stresses it’s important to make sure that you’re not deficient in a nutrient before going straight to complementing.
 Stress and sleep can directly affect your energy levels, too.

-Evaluating your daily diet and just might reveal that you’re missing out on the recommended quantities of major nutrients.
-For further insight, you can even ask your doctor or nutritionist who may even recommend bloodwork that might find any deficits or areas for improvement.
+Evaluating your daily diet just might reveal that you’re missing out on the recommended quantities of major nutrients.
+For further insight, you can even ask your doctor or nutritionist who may recommend bloodwork that might find any deficits or areas for improvement.